2016 King Mindaugas Cup

 The 2016 Karaliaus Mindaugo taurė, also known as KIDY Tour – Karaliaus Mindaugo taurė for sponsorship purposes, was the first edition of the newly formed Lithuanian King Mindaugas Cup.
 It's managed by the Lithuanian Basketball League and the Lithuanian Basketball Federation.
 The competition was held in Vilnius, in the Siemens Arena on February 19–21, 2016.

 Lietuvos rytas won the inaugural tournament, defeating Žalgiris 67–57 in the final.
 Their captain Antanas Kavaliauskas was awarded as MVP of the tournament.
 Neptūnas took the third place after a victory against Vytautas.

 Performers

-The event included Leon Somov & Jazzu, Vaidas Baumila, Dee & Kammy and Jamma & W musical performances.
+The event included Leon Somov & Jazzu, Vaidas Baumila, Dee & Kamy and Jama&W musical performances.

 Qualified teams

 Eight best ranked 2015–16 LKL season teams qualified into the tournament.